erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 >+Hi Erkan.
 Pod-X in my cluster is in CrashLoopBackOff.
 How can I solve this issue?

->-Ohh:/ Most probably it is because of a known EKS issue.
+>-Ohh:/ Most probably it is because of the known EKS issue.
 Just restart the pod.

 >+How?